allthingsnew/grid-it/README.md

 ## Source Ordering

 If when you want to rearrange the order of columns independent of the markup push and pull classes are provided.
 These are just like offset in syntax, again ranging from `.push-1` and `.pull-1` to `.push-24` and `.pull-24`, capping off at the number of columns you set your grid.

+## Mobile

+Mobile classes are provided to retain a grid on mobile/handheld devices.
+Otherwise, grid columns will collapse vertically.
+Mobile classes are made up of the mobile class set in the above variables and number words like: `.mobile-one` to `.mobile-four` or whatever number of columns you set the mobile grid to.

+You may also use mobile offsets and source ordering in the same manner as above.
+Mobile versions are prepended, like the number classes, with `mobile-` so these classes are like: `.mobile-offset-3`, `.mobile-push-4`, and `.mobile-pull-8`.

 ## Mixins